Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

 \subsubsection{Analysis of Different Components}

 We conduct experiments to analyze the improvements caused by different components of our method individually.
-Specifically, we use TENT as the base model.
+Specifically, we first use TENT as the base model.
 We apply different components individually to TENT and the average accuracies for datasets are shown in Table~\ref{tableComponents}.
-We shall see Robust Label Assignment (RLA) and weight adjustment (WA) can both bring about improvements for TENT on all datasets, especially on the ImageNet-C dataset.
-Gradient accumulation (GA) can make significant improvements on CIFAR-100-C and ImageNet-C. Detailed analysis of GA for different batch sizes can be found in Section~\ref{analysisBatchSize}, where GA can boost the performance when the batch size is small.
+We shall see that robust label assignment (RLA) can bring about improvements for TENT on CIFAR-10-C and CIAFR-100-C. Similarity-preserving constraint (SPC) can improve the performance on CIFAR-100-C and ImageNet-C. Sample selection (SS) can bring about improvements for TENT on both CIFAR-10-C and ImageNet-C. Gradient accumulation (GA) can make significant improvements on CIFAR-100-C. Please note that the batch size in Table~\ref{tableComponents} is 100, which is not too small.
+Thus it may be the reason why TENT+GA has similar result to TENT on CIFAR-10-C and ImageNet-C dataset.
+Detailed analysis of GA for different batch sizes can be found in Section~\ref{analysisBatchSize}, where GA can boost the performance significantly when the batch size is small.